Family law during COVID-19

 Your One-Parent Family Payment or Jobseeeker's Transition Payment will be increased for up to 12 weeks.
 After that period, your payment may be reviewed and your means reassessed.

-Court offices are open for essential business by appointment only.
-Members of the public and legal practitioners will not be served at a court office without an appointment.
-To get an appointment, you can contact the relevant office by email.
+Court offices are open by appointment only.
+Members of the public and legal practitioners will generally not be served at a court office without an appointment.
+To find out the most up to date position or to get an appointment, you can contact the relevant office by email.

-Plans have been announced to extend use of virtual remote court hearings, and organise more physical hearings in the coming weeks.
-Circuit and High Court family law issues that have been adjourned since March 2020, will be given a hearing date by the Court Office as soon as possible.
+The use of virtual remote court hearings, where appropriate has been seen in the past few weeks alongside a partial return to some physical hearings in a socially distant manner.
+It is hoped that additional physical and remote hearings will be organised in the coming weeks and the Courts Service is presently assessing the suitability of alternative venues.
+Adjourned Circuit and High Court family law issues that have been adjourned since March 2020, are being given a hearing date by the Court Office as soon as possible.

 - New applications for protection orders